hakimel/reveal.js/README.md

 	// Display the page number of the current slide
 	slideNumber: false,

-	// Push each slide change to the browser history
+	// Push each slide change to the browser history.
+Implies `hash: true`
 	history: false,

+	// Change the hash when changing slides -- impacts browser history with `history: true`
+	hash: false,

 	// Enable keyboard shortcuts for navigation
 	keyboard: true,